Markan12/Tennis-Pocket/faq.md

 ## General Questions

-### What is Tennis Score Tracker?
+### What is Tennis Pocket?

-Tennis Score Tracker is a simple, intuitive Apple Watch app designed to keep score during tennis matches while tracking your fitness metrics.
+Tennis Pocket is a simple, intuitive Apple Watch app designed to keep score during tennis matches while tracking your fitness metrics.
 No more forgetting the score mid-match!

 ### Which Apple Watch models are supported?